Spatial Sensitivity Scoring Models: Implementation Workflow

 class SecureAggregator:

-# over a field large enough that 32-bit overflow cannot occur.
+# Mersenne prime: a field large enough that summed shares never overflow.

 self.n_parties = n_parties